lockettnb/teensy_makefile/doc/teensy_makefile.md

 Just navigate to the ".../hardware/teensy/avr/cores/teensy3" directory, create a main.cpp file and the Makefile will compile it.

-Cool, but I prefer to keep my software project in the $HOME/src directory.
+Cool, but I prefer to keep my software projects in my $HOME/src directory.
-This took me on a long winding road of trying to better understand the Teensy makefile so I could customize it.
+This took me on the long winding road of trying to better understand the Teensy makefile so I could customize it.

+Let the adventure begin....
-As the saying goes "YOU ARE IN A MAZE OF TWISTING LITTLE
+"YOU ARE IN A MAZE OF TWISTING LITTLE PASSAGES"
-PASSAGES, ALL DIFFERENT"

 My goal is to have a project directory with the following structure:

 ~~~~
-     ~/src/proj/files.c              <--- project source code
+     ~/src/proj/main.c                 <--- project source code
                /Makefile               <--- project make file
+               /teensy3/Makefile.core  <--- core makefile
-               /teensy3/core_source  <--- teensy core software
+               /teensy3/*.S,c,cpp,h    <--- teensy core software
-               /teensy3/Makefile     <--- core makefile
+               /teensy3/build/*.o      <--- teensy build directory
+               /lib/core.a             <--- compiled teensy library
+               /include/*.h            <--- teensy include files
 ~~~~

-The project Makefile will recursively call the Teensy3 Makefile if any of the compile options change meaning we need to rebuild the core.
+The project Makefile will recursively call the Makefile.core if any of the compile options change and we need to rebuild the core library.
 So far I have only need this to switch from using the USB Serial Port to USB Keyboard.

+The makefile.core build process will compile the Teensy source into the build directory.
+The Teensy object files are archived into core.a in the lib directory.
+The Teensy header files are copied into the include directory.

+Before we get to this solution we have a long twisty road ahead.

 Arduino/Teensyduino Install